focuzguy1/Hybrid-ML-Prediction/README.md

 # Hybrid-ML-Prediction
-# Hybrid Machine Learning Model for smORFs Prediction in Mycobacterium tuberculosis
+# Hybrid Machine Learning Model for smORFs Prediction in _Mycobacterium tuberculosis_

-This repository contains supplementary materials and references for the manuscript **"Development and Evaluation of a Hybrid Machine Learning Algorithm for smORFs Prediction in Mycobacterium tuberculosis: A Comparison with Standalone Models."**
+This repository contains supplementary materials and references for the manuscript **"Development and Evaluation of a Hybrid Machine Learning Algorithm for smORFs Prediction in _Mycobacterium tuberculosis_: A Comparison with Standalone Models."**

 ## Repository Structure